crstnn/WirelessBushfireSensorNetwork/README.md

 false positives.
 If the two temperatures match (from the satellite and the sensor nodes) then it is logged as a ‘confirmed report’ or otherwise a ‘false report’.

+### TERMINATION
+Sensor nodes create an IRecv message at the beginning of execution listening for a message tagged BASENODESHUTDOWN.
+Then, individually, as their final instruction - they will check to see if this message was received.
+If it is, they will run MPI_Finalize, simulating a shutdown.
+This form of shutdown, is a generally termed a 'graceful shutdown', as other processing is not interrupted and data/memory can be nicely cleaned-up.
+An ungraceful or forced shutdown could have been used in the situation where the responsiveness of the shutdown is critical.
+For example, if the WSN nodes were unable to be powered on in temperatures exceeding the threshold - forcing them to shutdown would do so immediately and potentially prevent the network from further damage.